 Sure, there is way more nuance involved in this equation than most people are aware of.
 Including an array of factors that affect calories coming in as well as calories out.

-The fact remains, if your goal is to gain muscle mass, you will need to eat more calories than your body requires, whilst fat loss will mean you need to eat fewer calories than your body needs.
+The fact remains, if your goal is to gain muscle mass, you will need to eat more calories than your body requires.
+Fat loss requires you to eat fewer calories than your body needs.

 You can use our calorie calculator as a starting point to estimate your total daily energy expenditure.